 A ticket can have multiple Acceptance Criteria.
 Each will have three parts:

-The precondition is the condition the app is in before the action takes place.
-When creating the acceptance criteria:
+The Given, or precondition, is the condition the app is in before the action takes place.
+When creating the acceptance criteria, here are some important things to keep in mind:

 The When specifies the exact user action the product manager will be testing.
 Example: Adding an item to the cart is a user action.

-That leads us to another one of our INVEST principles, TESTABLE.
+That leads us to our final INVEST principle, T=Testable.

 To explore what a testable ticket looks like, we’ll return to our example user journey:

-As a shopper, I want to add an address to the signup process so that I can make my next purchase more quickly.
+As a shopper, I want to add an address during the signup process so I can make my next purchase more quickly.

-We have defined what the user wants to accomplish.
-The acceptance criteria below are examples of steps in the user journey that can be tested, making it clear to the entire team the definition of done for this ticket.
+Here we've defined what the user wants to accomplish.
+The acceptance criteria below are examples of steps in the user journey that can be tested, making it clear to the entire team the definition of 'done' for this ticket.

 Acceptance Criteria # 1